syseleven/grav-docs-syseleven-stack/pages/04.Reference/05.object-storage/docs.en.md

 s3cmd mb s3://BUCKET_NAME -P
 ```

 The option `-P` or `--acl-public` makes this a public bucket which means that public objects in this bucket and a list of public objects can be retrieved.
-Without this option or with `--acl-private` the public retrieval of objects and the list is ot possible.
+Without this option or with `--acl-private` the public retrieval of objects and the list is not possible.

 Then add some object(s):